How to Spray Paint Leather so you can Sit on It.

-I thoroughly cleaned the whole thing with TSP, taped off all the leather first, that probably took the longest, as the chair has lovely curves.
-Painted the piece with white, I like DIY Paint in Vintage Linen, with a Coffee Bean Glaze.
-Then pulled tape.
-Waited for the paint to cure, then taped off the frame.
-Then, the Silver Spray began, one very light coat at at a time.
-It was worth it, the end result is so beautiful.
-It makes me happy every time I walk in that room.
+I thoroughly cleaned the whole thing with TSP and taped off all the leather first, which probably took the longest, as the chair has lovely curves.
+I painted the piece white; I like DIY Paint in Vintage Linen with a Coffee Bean Glaze.
+Then pulled the tape.
+I waited for the paint to cure, then taped off the frame.
+Then, the Silver Spray began one very light coat at a time.
+It was worth it, and the end result is so beautiful.
+It makes me happy every time I walk into that room.

 2) What glaze did you use?

 I used a glaze that is no longer available.
 I highly recommend DIY Paint Liquid Patina.
-It’s an all natural product and it will work as a Top Coat, as well as Glaze Medium.
+It’s an all-natural product, and it will work as a Top Coat as well as a Glaze Medium.
 This way, you can use it for all kinds of things.

 2) How has the chair held up?